huytran888/PDFTranslator/README.md

 3. Select text in the PDF
 4. Right click
 5. Select Translate
 6. See message selected text displayed.
-To complete this project, user should go to "PDFTranslate\Samples\Starter\Starter.cpp" and the function TranslateAction and traslate the valuate outText before it is displayed.
+To complete the first challenge, user should go to "PDFTranslate\Samples\Starter\Starter.cpp" and the function TranslateAction and traslate the valuate outText before it is displayed.

 ## Prize Info
 If you completed the challenges, submit your project to email Huy_Tran@foxitsoftware.com